 Kick Point is now three “departments” — but we continue to embrace a commitment to collaboration.

 Finally, there’s the Strategy Team.
 We’ve got Meagan, who hovers between her desk in the office and her remote office at her home in Sylvan Lake, Alberta, and Brittany, who is cold all the time and hates cilantro.
-Jen and Dana are on the Strat Team as well, and are both melancholy about not making playoffs in their Fantasy Football League this year.
+Jen and Dana are on the Strat Team as well, and are both melancholy about not making playoffs in their Fantasy Football League in 2016.
+We started off 2017 by welcoming Natalie, who joined Kick Point as an SEO Strategist (and Buffy the Vampire Slayer expert).

 There you have it!
 Not the briefest of histories, but we hope we’ve painted a picture of how we first came to be, and who we have become.